David Vetter: Life in the bubble

 Water, air, food, diapers, and clothes were sterilized before they could enter the sterile chamber.
-Items were placed in a chamber filled with ethylene oxide gas for four hours at 60 degrees Celsius (140º F), then aerated for a period of one to seven days before being placed in the sterile chamber.
+Items were placed in a chamber filled with ethylene oxide gas for four hours at 60 degrees Celsius (140 °F), then aerated for a period of one to seven days before being placed in the sterile chamber.

 After he was placed in the sterile chamber, Vetter was touched only through special plastic gloves attached to the walls of the chamber, which was kept inflated by air compressors that were so loud that communication with David was difficult.
-His parents and medical team, which included Dr. John Montgomery, sought to provide him as normal a life as possible, including a formal education, and a television and playroom inside the sterile chamber.
-About three years after Vetter's birth, the treatment team built an additional sterile chamber in his parents' home in Conroe, Texas, and a transport chamber so that Vetter could spend periods of two to three weeks at home, with his sister and friends for company.
+His parents and medical team, which included Dr. John Montgomery, sought to provide him as normal a life as possible, including a formal education and a television and playroom inside the sterile chamber.
+About three years after Vetter's birth, the treatment team built an additional sterile chamber in his parents' home in Conroe, Texas, and a transport chamber, so Vetter could spend periods of two to three weeks at home, with his sister and friends for company.
 A friend arranged for a special showing of Return of the Jedi at a local theater so that Vetter could attend the movie in his transport chamber.

-When Vetter was four years old, he discovered that he could poke holes in his bubble using a butterfly syringe that was left inside the chamber by mistake.
+When Vetter was four years old, he discovered that he could poke holes in his bubble using a butterfly needle that was left inside the chamber by mistake.
 At this point, the treatment team explained to him what germs were and how they affected his condition.
 As he grew older, he became aware of the world outside his chamber and expressed an interest in participating in what he could see outside the windows of the hospital and via television.